sjzeil/CppUnitLite/README.md

 easy launch points for debugging.
 Some tips to consider:

 * Turn off the timing function when debugging.
-Obviously, if your unit tests fail automatically when you spend morethan 0.5 seconds (the default) or any other short time, this will interfere with using a debugger to set break points, step through code, etc.
+Obviously, if your unit tests fail automatically when you spend more than 0.5 seconds (the default) or any other short time, this will interfere with using a debugger to set break points, step through code, etc.